oli-lang/oli/README.md

 It has a beutiful, elegant and clean syntax with unobstructive grammar, that allows to use it for multiple purposes, like creating your own DSL.
 It was designed to be mainly consumed by humans

-## Language Specification
+## Language Documentation

-You can see the current unfinished language specification [here][oli-docs]
+You can see the existent draft version language specification [here][oli-docs]

-Language features, sintax and enhancements are begin discussed on [Github][oli-discussion]
+Language features, sintax and future enhancements are begin discussed on [Github][oli-discussion]

 ## Implementations